GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: METHOD

 \subsubsection{Preprocessing}

-The collected data were preprocessed to facilitate training.
-The preprocessed data consisted of CI vector, state vector, and distance vector.
-First, the CI was normalized to 0--1 to construct the CI vector.
-The SI values were normalized to 0--1, by assuming a maximum speed of 30 m/s to construct the state vector.
-The LI was preprocessed using an obstacle-finding algorithm \cite{choe2016obstacle} after downsampling to 16 channels to reduce the processing time.
+We preprocessed the collected data to facilitate training.
+The preprocessed data consisted of the {control input} vector, state vector, and distance vector.
+First, the {control input} was normalized to 0--1 to construct the {control input} vector.
+The {state input} values were normalized to 0--1, assuming a maximum speed of 30 m/s to construct the state vector.
+The {LiDAR point cloud input} was preprocessed using an obstacle-finding algorithm \cite{choe2016obstacle} after downsampling to 16 channels to reduce the processing time.
 The distance vector was constructed to a vector of length 180, whose $i$-th entry indicates the distance from the platform center to the nearest obstacle at the corresponding angle, $i$ degree.
 Only obstacles within the 180-degree range in front of the platform were detected.
 The distance was normalized to 0--1 by assuming a maximum distance of 50 m.